vuejs/awesome-vue/README.md

  - [X-Browser-Update-Vue](https://github.com/OXOYO/X-Browser-Update-Vue) - A Vue.js browser-update plugin.
  - [vue-query-builder](https://github.com/dabernathy89/vue-query-builder) - A UI component for building complex queries with nested conditionals.
  - [vue-info-card](https://github.com/karakanb/vue-info-card) - A simple and beautiful card component with an elegant spark line and CSS3 flip animation.
+  - [v-offline](https://github.com/vinayakkulkarni/v-offline) - Simple, tiny and easy to use detection of offline & online events for your Vue app (less than 390b minified)

 ### Tabs